 Bariatric surgery, including sleeve gastrectomy, offers a potential solution for significant and sustained weight loss.
 However, it's not for everyone.
 Here's an overview of the general requirements for gastric sleeve candidates:

-Overall Health: A thorough medical evaluation ensures you're healthy enough to undergo surgery and manage the lifestyle changes afterward.
+• Overall Health: A thorough medical evaluation ensures you're healthy enough to undergo surgery and manage the lifestyle changes afterwards.
+Feel free to check our article on A Comprehensive Guide to Lifestyle After Gastric Sleeve Surgery

 These are general guidelines.
 Eligibility criteria can vary between programs.
 Consulting a bariatric surgeon allows for a personalized assessment to determine if you are a sleeve gastrectomy candidate.